Sex with an X

-Sex with an X is the second studio album by the Scottish alternative rock band The Vaselines, which was released on 14 September 2010 on Sub Pop.
-It was their first new album since the release of Dum-Dum over 20 years earlier.
+Sex with an X is the second long-play studio album by the Scottish alternative rock band The Vaselines.
+Released in September of 2010 on Sub Pop, Sex with an X was the Vaselines’ first new album since the release of Dum-Dum over 20 years earlier.

 The first single from the album, "I Hate The 80s" was released on 10 June 2010.
-The second single, the title track "Sex with an X", was released on 24 August 2010 with the B-side; "Roaster", while the third single "Mouth To Mouth" was released on Valentine's Day, 14 February 2011.
+The titular second single, "Sex with an X", saw release on 24 August 2010 with the B-side; "Roaster", followed by a third single, "Mouth To Mouth", on Valentine's Day, 2011.

-On 9 September 2010, guardian.co.uk streamed the entire album on its Music Blog.
+Five days prior to Sex with an X’s official release, The Guardian streamed the entire album on its Music Blog.
 The album was released with a track by track guide written by The Vaselines.

-The final track, "Exit the Vaselines", is a reference to the compilation album, Enter the Vaselines.
+The record’s final track, "Exit the Vaselines", is a reference to the compilation album, Enter the Vaselines.